 - Valid ID card (European nationals) or passport. - Health record and vaccination certificates (if available). - Original of your birth certificate with filiation. - Letter of acceptance from the French educational institution (original if available). - Driver's license if you want to use a car in France. - Socket adapter (the plugs in France are type C or E/F).
-For European (EU, EEE), British, and Swiss nationals: European Health Insurance Card (EHIC or GHIC for British nationals) valid for the whole duration of your stay in France.
+For European (EU, EEA) and Swiss nationals: ■ European Health Insurance Card (EHIC) valid for the whole duration of your stay in France.
+For British nationals:

+Global Health Insurance Card (GHIC) valid for the whole duration of your stay in France.
 For Nationals of Quebec, Monaco or Andorra: The form or certificate issued by your national health insurance or social security office, that guarantees your health coverage throughout your period of study in France.
 GOOD TO KNOW Some documents written in a language other than French (birth certificate, driver's licence, etc.) must be translated by a translator sworn by the French courts.
 If you want to translate these documents before leaving, we recommend asking the French embassy or consulate in your country, in order to have the translations legalized or apostilled.
 TIPS - If you neither have a European Health Insurance Card nor a Global Health Insurance Card, or forms from the RAMQ, or from your Monegasque or Andorran social security office, remember to get a private health insurance contract in order to be covered during the first weeks of your stay in France. - Scan all your important documents and send them to your mailbox.
 Also take two or three photocopies of these documents with you, you will quickly need them upon arrival. - If you travel by plane, keep all the documents from the checklist with you: they can be claimed upon arrival by the border control services. - Write down the essential information in case you do not have internet access upon arrival: of the accommodation address, reception telephone number (for student residences), directions between the station and your accommodation with bus and tram numbers, contact at your institution, etc. - If your country uses a currency other than the Euro, consider changing money for your first payments.
+We reccommend that you do not keep all your cash in the same place.
 Before leaving, check the terms of overseas money withdrawal with your card, since the opening of a bank account in France can take one or two weeks (see the section "Opening a bank account" in this guide). - You can also be put in touch with a volunteer buddy via the dedicated Mentoring program.
 Buddies already are UGA students.
 Read the 'Need help?
 Your contacts' section at the end of this guide to know more.
-STEP 3 YOU HAVE JUST ARRIVED 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 .
+YOU HAVE JUST ARRIVED 0 0 0 0 0 0 0 0 0 0 •••• .....